Preliminary Outline of Working Title:

 descending.
 Because time runs short, I for now am posting the following with

-citations to the particular, more detailed posts.
+citations to the particular, more detailed posts to come.
 I will move forward with

 these citations as my book production advances.]